General info

 What’s the idea behind this?

-They are lots of young people (such as graduates) living in Brno who don’t pay waste collection fee in Brno – they pay the fee in their home villages or towns where their official address still is.
+There are lots of young people (such as students and graduates), and foreigners from EU countries who never registered for a Registration certificate, living in Brno who don’t pay waste collection tax in Brno – they pay the fee in their home villages or towns.
 The Brno City wants to give these people some incentive to re-register their actual address and pay the fees where they are actually due.

 Ticket inspectors make frequent spot checks, both day and night.
 They wear no uniforms but show official badges.
 If you have doubts about their authenticity, you can ask to see their ID card which has to have the same number as their badge.
 They have all taken an English-language course so should be able to communicate with you to a certain extent.